SovnSkyrim/Aldrnari/Known Issues.md

 # Aldrnari Known Issues:

+### With Fix:
 - Random Crashes refering skeletons: Can't fix.
 It's animation related, the game renders an NPC in a weird position and crashes.
 [Example](https://pastebin.com/1rjAwJnp) - Fix: Avoid the location for a few hours and come back later.
-- Falkreath Jarl House trapping: being looked upon. - Fix: Use coc to tp somewhere else (falkreathexterior01 to stay in Falkreath)
-- Crash in Dragonsreach: Forwarded to the Interior Patch Team (I'm part of it).
-Fix being worked on.
-- Character Invisibility: Caused by HDT Armors, fix unknown.
-- Crash in Fellglow Keep: Caused by a Spell from MihailMods, being looked upon. - Solution: tgm/tcl and complete the quest.
-- Fellglow Keep missing Walls: Cause Unknown, looked upon.
-- Ravenscore Spire Landscape: Looked upon.
 - "Prophet" Quest not starting correctly / Isran not going to Serana / Serana not here.
 Fix: [Pinned in Support Discord](http://prntscr.com/1stoif9)

+### Without Fix:
+- Fellglow Keep missing Walls
+- Ravenscore Spire Landscape
-- Silver Longsword Scabbard not having a texture, being looked upon.
+- Silver Longsword Scabbard not having a texture
+- NPC Vampire Lords and Werewolves are invisible
+- Character Invisibility: Caused by HDT Armors

 ### More Random Issues:
 - Slow loading times: Can't fix Skyrim Engine; It's a big list, get a faster drive.